Birthday (The Sugarcubes song): Remixes

-The song was remixed in 1988 by Jim and William Reid of The Jesus and Mary Chain and reissued as "Birthday (The Christmas Mixes)".
+The song was remixed in 1988 by Jim and William Reid of the Jesus and Mary Chain and reissued as "Birthday (The Christmas Mixes)".

 Remixes by Justin Robertson and Tommy D were produced in 1992 for the compilation It's-It, and were also released as a single.

 Covers

 A cover of this song has been recorded by Chitose Hajime in 2001.
-It has also been covered by The Mars Volta in 2008.
+It has also been covered by the Mars Volta in 2008.
 Jackie Oates also recorded this song on her 2009 album Hyperboreans (One Little Indian).
 M. Ward released a cover of this song in 2021.

-Legacy

-In the Xiu Xiu song "Dr. Troll" (from Knife Play), Jamie Stewart sings "listen to Birthday and pretend someone could love you".